-The Austrian polar science Dr König was invited to Kristiania.
+The Austrian polar scientist Dr König was invited to Christiania.
 He flew with the Austrian pilot Ebner from Austria to Copenhagen (Amager).
-Spend one week in Copenhagen and continued to Gothenburg.
+He spent one week in Copenhagen and continued to Gothenburg.
 Since the pilot had not received a landing permit he remained in Gothenburg.
-After two days waiting permission was given and they finally departed.
+After waiting for two days permission was given and they could finally depart.
 But right after take-off the aircraft crashed and was damaged.
 Ebner and König were unhurt.
-They managed to repair the aircraft and Ebner made during the summer of 1919 numerous passenger flights between Kristiania and Gothenburg and back.
+They managed to repair the aircraft and during the summer of 1919 Ebner made numerous passenger flights between Christiania and Göteborg (Gothenburg) and back.

-The Forsvarsdepartment appointed by Royal Degree of 2 May 1919 the 'Lufttrafikkomisjonen av 1919' (the Air Traffic Commission of 1919) was formed, including seven members.
+The Forsvarsdepartment by Royal Decree of 2 May 1919 formed the 'Lufttrafikkomisjonen av 1919' (the Air Traffic Commission of 1919), consisting of seven members.

-The Danish-French aviator Krause-Jensen planned to fly with a Breguet 14 from Stockholm (Sweden) to Kristiania (1, Norway).
+The Danish-French aviator Krause-Jensen planned to fly with a Breguet 14 from Stockholm (Sweden) to Christiania (now called Oslo, Norway).
 He departed from Stockholm, but did not come further than to Enköping.
 Here he had to make a forced landing due to engine problems.
 A new engine had to be brought in and since this took three weeks to send from Paris to Stockholm, the flight was abandoned.
 He was carrying a copy of the Versailles Peace Treaty to the neutral countries and had already flown from Paris to Soesterberg, Copenhagen and Stockholm.

 A second (see April 1919) Curtiss flying boat arrived in Bergen by the M/S Stavangerfjord.
 On board was also the Danish-American John M. Larsen.
-The flying boat was this time assembled in Bergen and made a flight from Bergen to Stavanger and along the coast to Kristiania (1) and Hamar, where it landed on Lake Mjøsa.
-It returned to Kristiania (1).
+The flying boat was this time assembled in Bergen and made a flight from Bergen to Stavanger and along the coast to Christiania (1) and Hamar, where it landed on Lake Mjøsa.
+It returned to Christiania (1).
 Subsequently used on a sales tour along the Nordic and Baltic countries.
-A new flight followed from Kristiania to Tønsberg, Kristiansand, Skagen (Denmark), Copenhagen (Denmark), Kalmar (Sweden), Furusund (Sweden) and Stockholm (Sweden).
+A new flight followed from Christiania to Tønsberg, Kristiansand, Skagen (Denmark), Copenhagen (Denmark), Kalmar (Sweden), Furusund (Sweden) and Stockholm (Sweden).
 From there it flew to the Åland Islands and Helsinki (Finland).
 The last two flights brought them to Tallinn (Estonia) and back to Stockholm, where they landed on 9 June.
 They continued over land to Gothenburg (Gothenburg, Sweden) and Copenhagen, where they arrived on 15 June.
 On 5 November a forced landing due to fuel shortage was made near Gothenburg.
 Upon its return to Copenhagen it was handed over by John M Larsen to the Danish Navy, where it was named a F.B.VI with the serial number 27.